thgossler/OutlookCalendarSync-pub/README.md

   <p align="center">
     Think different.
 Sync different.<br /><br />
-    Synchronize a selection of your Outlook work appointments to your personal iCloud calendar.
+    Synchronize a selection of your Outlook work appointments to your personal calendar.
     <br />
     <a href="https://github.com/thgossler/OutlookCalendarSync-pub/issues">Report Bug</a>
     ·